ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

 ## Check the environment

-* Activate openvpn
+* Activate your openvpn.
-* To check it is working properly, make sure you can access the PowerVC : <https://powervc.paris.edu.ihost.com:4443>
+* To check it is working properly, make sure you can access the PowerVC : <https://powervc.paris.edu.ihost.com:4443>.
 * The manager's ip (that hosts the terraform) is 10.3.48.3 to access it :